owncloud/ocis-php-sdk/files/src/OcisResource.php.txt

     /**
      * Invite a user or group to the resource.
-     * Every recipient will result in an own ResourceShareCreated object in the returned array.
+     * Every recipient will result in an own ShareCreated object in the returned array.
      *
      * @param User|Group $recipient
      * @param SharingRole $role
      * @param \DateTimeImmutable|null $expiration
-     * @return ResourceShareCreated
+     * @return ShareCreated
      * @throws BadRequestException
      * @throws ForbiddenException
      * @throws HttpException